Parthamasiris of Armenia

 Parthamasiris, also known as Partamasir or Parthomasiris (flourished second half of the 1st century and first half of the 2nd century, died 114) was a Parthian prince who served as a Roman client king of Armenia.

+Biography

 Parthamasiris was one of the three sons born to King Pacorus II of Parthia by a mother whose name is unknown.
 Through his father he was a member of the House of Parthia thus a relation of the Arsacid dynasty of Armenia.
 Little is known of his life prior to becoming Armenian king.